British engineers develop ultra-cheap ultrasound

 “There are tricks we employ in sonar signal processing to simplify the hardware,” he said.
 “There are certainly techniques in this device that to the best of my knowledge have never been incorporated in a medical device before.”

-He admits the quality of the image needs improving but said it stacked up quite favorably against more expensive scanners.
+He admits the quality of the image needs improving but said it stacked up quite favourably against more expensive scanners.

 Neasham said his own experience of becoming a father prompted him to start the project.

 “I was sat with my wife looking at our child on the screen.
-We realized how privileged we were to have access to this kind of care and it was my wife who suggested that I could apply my knowledge from sonar research to try to make this more affordable.” ($1 = 0.6211 British pounds)
+We realised how privileged we were to have access to this kind of care and it was my wife who suggested that I could apply my knowledge from sonar research to try to make this more affordable.”